 Foster dogs come in all sizes, ages health conditions and needs.
 We will work to find the right foster for each dog based both on the dog's needs and the foster's ability to care for that dog.

-On average, a foster will be with you for about three weeks, but this time varies from a couple of days to a few months depending on the dog's medical needs.
+On average, a foster will be with you for about one month, but this time varies from a couple of days to a few months depending on the dog's medical needs.